Vincent Abril: Racing career

-In 2015, however, Abril had one of the best years of his career.
-He started the year driving for Bentley Team HTP in both the Blancpain GT Series Sprint Cup and the Blancpain Endurance Series.
-Even though he didn't show results in the Blancpain Endurance Series, where he finished 20th in the points standings, Abril got 4 wins, 8 podium finishes, and 10 top 5's throughout the season, which helped Abril win the 2015 Blancpain GT Series Sprint Cup championship along with teammate Maximilian Buhk.

-In December, Abril raced in the 2015 running of the Sepang 12 Hours for the Bentley Team M-Sport finishing in 10th.
+In 2015, Abril started the year driving for Bentley Team HTP in both the Blancpain GT Series Sprint Cup and the Blancpain Endurance Series.
+Even though he didn't show results in the Blancpain Endurance Series, where he finished 20th in the points standings, Abril got four wins, eight podium finishes, and ten top-fives throughout the season, which helped Abril win the 2015 Blancpain GT Series Sprint Cup championship along with teammate Maximilian Buhk.
+In December, Abril raced in the 2015 running of the Sepang 12 Hours for the Bentley Team M-Sport finishing in tenth.

 2016 was another season to forget for Abril as he returned to the Blancpain GT Series Sprint Cup Series and the Blancpain Endurance Series.
 This year however, Abril didn't run the entire season, also failing to finish on the podium even once.
 This led to Abril finishing 25th in the BES and 24th in the BGTSSC.
 In 2016, Abril also ran a race in the Intercontinental GT Challenge series at Spa-Francorchamps where he finished 14th place.

+Abril was Blancpain GT Series Endurance Cup runner-up in 2017 for Bentley.

 In 2017, for the first time in his career, Abril raced in the Liqui Moly Bathurst 12 Hour, driving the No. 8 Bentley Continental GT3 for Bentley Team M-Sport along with drivers Andy Soucek and Maxime Soulet.
-The trio started 5th and drove the car to a 12th place finish overall, 5th in their class.
+The trio started fifth and drove the car to a 12th-place finish overall, fifth in their class.
 After Bathurst, Abril returned to both series again.
-In the Blancpain Endurance Series, he finished 2nd in the standings after winning a race at Circuit Paul Ricard and getting on the podium 2 times.
-Abril also joined the Pirelli World Challenge, finishing the season 13th in the point standings after having a highest finish of 6th.
+In the Blancpain Endurance Series, he finished second in the standings after winning a race at Circuit Paul Ricard and getting on the podium two times.
+Abril also joined the Pirelli World Challenge, finishing the season 13th in the point standings after having a highest finish of sixth.

 In 2018, Abril again raced in the Liqui Moly Bathurst 12 Hour, again with Soucek and Soulet.
-This time however, a tire issue 58 laps in caused the trio to exit the race early, resulting in a 46th place finish overall.
+This time however, a tire issue 58 laps in caused the trio to exit the race early, resulting in a 46th-place finish overall.